Advertiser Disclosure

 • Some lackluster rewards redemption options

-• Divvy still has fees for foreign transactions and late payment
+• Divvy still has fees for foreign transactions and late payments

-Divvy’s corporate credit card features a flexible rewards program that adjusts based on how frequently you pay off your balance.
-Besides rewards, the card has several other benefits, such as virtual cards, a flexible credit line, and standard security features.
+The BILL Divvy corporate credit card features a flexible rewards program that adjusts based on how frequently you pay off your balance.
+The card offers other benefits as well, like virtual cards, a flexible credit line of up to $5 million, and standard security features.

-Just know that to keep your earned rewards in any month, you must spend at least 30% of your credit line for that month.
+To keep your earned rewards in any month, you must spend at least 30% of your credit line for that month.
+Now, here’s what you’ll earn for your spending with BILL Spend & Expense:

 • Pay your balance weekly and earn 7x points at restaurants, 5x on hotels, 2x on recurring software subscriptions, and 1.5x on everything else